anabee/Read.me_Generator/README.md

-# ReadMe Generator - README.md
+# employeeTracker_MySQL - README.md

 ![Github License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-This is a project that allows users to create a Readme.md file for their projects.
+This project allows the user to make a command line application that allow that creates an employee directory.
+The app is made using mySQL databases which store information regarding employees, departments, and roles.
+The application also allows the user to edit and view a variety of feautures.

 ## Table of Contents
 * [Installation](#installation)